 Colour of Informatory Signs

-These traffic signs are generally rectangular in shape with a longer side horizontal.
+These traffic signs are generally rectangular with a longer side horizontal.
 But it has different colour codes for different types.
 However, signs have a white or yellow background with a black border and black arrows and letters.
 Letters are inscribed in English and other necessary languages.

 Location of Informatory Signs